SOG Executive Bios

 Meg is the leader for Healthcare in KPMG’s Advisory Services Practice.
 She has over 20 years experience as a clinician, senior healthcare executive and advisor.
 Her focus is managing large healthcare transformation and integration projects with multiple stakeholders.
 As KPMG’s national health lead, she is responsible for growing the practice across the country, strengthening the company’s healthcare team by recruiting experienced healthcare leaders and professionals, and ensuring the quality of services provided to clients.
 After graduating from the HPME program, and contributing as a tutor, she joined the Society of Graduates as a way to continue her involvement with UofT and the academic life.
 She has tremendously enjoyed her role as Chair of the Education Day Committee for the past few years, and all of the talented committee members involved over the years.

 Sue VanderBent is the past president of the Society of Graduates and is a proud alumni of the IHPME program.
-Sue is the Chief Executive Officer of the Ontario Home Care Association, holds a faculty appointment in the Faculty of Health Sciences, McMaster University, Hamilton, and is a guest lecturer at the University of Toronto.
+Sue is the Chief Executive Officer of the Home Care Ontario (OHCA), holds a faculty appointment in the Faculty of Health Sciences, McMaster University, Hamilton, and has guest lectured at the University of Toronto.
 A health care advocate, Ms. VanderBent represents the OHCA on numerous provincial Committees and makes presentations to groups on the role and value of the home care sector as it supports health system transformation.
-A recipient of the Queen’s Golden Jubilee Medal (2005) Sue is committed to the creation of collaborative relationships.
-She is the past Chair of the Ontario Health Providers Alliance which represents major health related associations in the province.
+A recipient of the Queen’s Golden Jubilee Medal (2005), the U of T Arbour Award (2013) and the Livergant Scholarship, Sue is committed to the creation of collaborative relationships.
+She is past Chair of the Ontario Health Providers Alliance which represents major health related associations in the province.